UCLBrain/MSLS/README.md

 # Running the Program!

-First user needs to install Anaconda https://www.anaconda.com/
+First, user needs to install Anaconda https://www.anaconda.com/

 Then